khrona/awesomium-wiki/tutorials/tutorial-1-hello-awesomium.md

 ---

-> Make sure you've read the [Getting Started](http://wiki.awesomium.com/getting-started/) articles.

 <p class="intro">In this tutorial, we'll load a remote page into a WebView and save the result to a JPEG.</p>
 ### Before We Begin

 ### Start With This Code

+> Make sure you've read the [Getting Started](http://wiki.awesomium.com/getting-started/) articles before we begin.

 Create a new file called __main.cc__ and add the following code to it: